andreaintech/React-Native-v2-FrontEnd-Masters-Course-Notes/README.md

 You can always configure your own linting rules of course, but I like to start with community presets.

+#### Adding eslint - adding the configuration files (step 2 of 4)

+We've now installed both eslint and the community preset, but the eslint package doesn't know about the preset.
+In order to make eslint aware of this, we need to add a configuration file.

+Create a new file in the root directory of your project and call it ```.eslintrc.js``` (yes, the filename starts with a ```.```).
+If you used ```react-native init``` to create your project, then you'll already have this file, but with Expo you'll have to create it.

+Open the file and add the following:

 ### Debugging

 ## Basic components